solo-io/gloo/docs/content/installation/advanced_configuration/multiple-gloo-installs.md

 By leveraging namespace scoping options, you can install Gloo Gateway to as many namespaces as needed without overlap.

 {{% notice note %}}
-`watchNamespaces` can be shared between Gloo Gateway instances, so long as any Virtual Services are not written to a shared namespace.
+`watchNamespaces` can be shared between Gloo Gateway instances, as long as any Virtual Services are not written to a shared namespace.
 When this happens, both Gloo Gateway instances will attempt to apply the same routing config, which can cause domain conflicts.
 {{% /notice %}}

 In this section we'll deploy Gloo Gateway twice, each instance to a different namespace, with two different Helm value files.